-The Department of Community Sustainability graduate programs are based on cohorts, beginning in Fall semesters.
+The Department of Community Sustainability graduate programs are based on cohorts, beginning in fall semesters only (for both new applicants and those hoping to transfer from other MSU programs).
 We use a rolling admissions procedure (applications are reviewed as they are completed).
 Applicants are encouraged to apply early to increase their opportunities for acceptance and funding.

-- If Fall 2019 applicants submit all application items by November 1, 2018, they have an improved chance of consideration for university-wide fellowships and research assistantships.
+- If Fall 2021 applicants submit all application items by Monday, November 2, 2020, they have an improved chance of consideration for university-wide fellowships and research assistantships, but these are not guaranteed.
+Work with your potential advisor, if they identify you as eligible for a specific fellowship or scholarship, to submit a funding application.

 - Applicants who are U.S. citizens or permanent residents should complete a domestic application.